Storidge/cio-user-docs/guidebook/minikube_and_storidge.md

 ### Install Docker

-Install Docker for the Linux distribution you are using.
+Install Docker for your Linux distribution with the links below:

 [Docker on CentOS](https://docs.docker.com/install/linux/docker-ce/centos/)